 Seven of Ontario’s eight turtle species are at risk.
-The population in the province has taken a heavy blow this summer, but these reptiles can find refuge in Ducks Unlimited Canada projects.
+The population in the province took a heavy blow 2017, but these reptiles can find refuge in Ducks Unlimited Canada projects.

 “More of Ontario’s turtles are on the move due to habitat loss around urban areas,” says Lauren Rae, national conservation biologist for DUC.
 “The sandy shoulders found on roads and highways provide the ideal nesting conditions many turtle species are looking for.”

 It’s on these roadways that many turtles are being killed or injured.
-According to Ontario Turtle Conservation, their “turtle hospital” has taken in nearly a thousand injured turtles this year — twice the number reported in 2016.
+According to Ontario Turtle Conservation, their “turtle hospital” has taken in nearly a thousand injured turtles in 2017 — twice the number reported in 2016.
 Turtle shells are crushed to pieces by vehicles, and the hospital is literally taping them back together so they can have a chance at healing.

 “These slow-moving reptiles have been in the evolutionary game for more than 220 million years, but they are also slow to reproduce,” says Rae.
 “Some turtle species live to be 80 years old, and it may take up to 20 years for some to reach sexual maturity.
 This year’s impact on Ontario populations could have dire results in the long-term.”